All IBCLCs must recertify every five years. These are the requirements for recertification:

 - Accruing 250 hours of practice in lactation consulting

-In years past, basic life support education was a requirement for only first-time candidates.
-Similarly, abasic life support course is now a requirement for recertificants as well.
+In years past, basic life support education was a requirement for only first-timers.
+Now, a basic life support course is a requirement for recertificants as well.

 Per the IBLCE website, “A didactic and/or virtual basic life support course will be sufficient to meet the requirement.”
 A card or certificate showing completion of the education will be asked for in the case of audit.